DanielsSim/site/notes_reviews/markets_theory_and_application.md

 ### A) If markets are so great, why can't we use them to end world hunger?

-Standard economic theory and the _law of one price_ layed out above should mostly work for tradeable goods like wheat, corn and rice, as they are great examples for goods where all the limitations I discussed above do not apply.
+Standard economic theory and the _law of one price_ from the ideal markets part should mostly work for tradeable goods like wheat, corn and rice, as they are great examples for goods where all the limitations I discussed above do not apply.
 So rice should be roughly the same base price +/- local taxes and transportation costs everywhere in the world.
 This sounds to me like a good reason for why [unconditional cash transfers work](https://www.givewell.org/charities/give-directly) - you can just send people cash and if they need to buy food, the market will supply.
 This will work as long as regions are sufficiently connected to the global market; so if high transportation costs or taxes remain in the way, this reasoning may not fully apply (but sending cash might help nonetheless).

 Unfortunately, the thing about the price carrying information also applies here.
 I can directly modify the Hayek quote from part 1 to: "in a case like that of a scarcity of one _food_ (...) tens of _millions_ of people whose identity could not be ascertained by months of investigation, are made to use the material or its products more sparingly".
-If you're not living off 1$ per day, food getting more expensive is just an annoyance, but for people already using all their money to feed themselves, this is lifethreatening and price surges as seen currenty for wheat and rice will lead to a global famine. (note to future readers: this was written in 2022 and we're 3 months into the russian invasion into ukraine, with food prices already rising and projections of global food shortages on the table).
+If you're not living off 1$ per day, food getting more expensive is just an annoyance, but for people already using all their money to feed themselves, this is lifethreatening and price surges as seen currenty for wheat and rice will lead to a global famine.

+(Note to future readers: this was written in 2022 and we're 3 months into the russian invasion into ukraine, with food prices already rising and projections of global food shortages on the table).

 My understanding is that a global market also means that foods will automatically be distributed in attractive directions.
 Just making sure everyone has enough money to at least buy base commodities would be really great and would be a good reason to donate to the right charities.
 If you're a state actor, putting aditional taxes on wasteful uses for food might further help, as we should then expect the market to adjust towards those in need.